 August: Vermont

-Why August is cheap: While August is peak summer season, Vermont offers incredible value compared to coastal destinations.
+Why August is cheap: While August is summer season, Vermont offers incredible value compared to coastal destinations.
 The state’s tourism is more spread out, keeping prices reasonable despite perfect weather.
 Farm-to-table dining and local experiences provide exceptional value.

 What to expect: Perfect summer weather in the 70s-80s, ideal for hiking, visiting local farms, and exploring charming small towns.
 Farmers markets are at their peak, craft breweries offer outdoor seating, and swimming holes provide free entertainment.
 Accommodation prices remain reasonable compared to beach destinations.